marcusziade/pokeapitui/README.md

 ```

 Within the TUI:
-- Arrow keys to navigate.
+- Arrow keys to navigate or Vim, btw.
 - Enter to select a Pokémon and view details.
 - Press `q` to quit.